stefan-reich/StefansOS/README.md

 # Stefan's OS
-A Java-based, AI-enabled guest OS
+A Java-based, AI-enabled guest OS.

 Works on Windows, Mac OS and Linux.